IOsonata/HciController/README.md

 # HciController

-Bluetooth LE HCI controller firmware for the I-SYST BLYST840/nRF52840 platform, built with IOsonata, TaktOS, TinyUSB, and Nordic Semiconductor's nrfxlib SoftDevice Controller.
+Bluetooth LE HCI controller firmware for the I-SYST UDG-NRF52840x dongle.
+It presents a standard Bluetooth HCI H:4 byte stream that any Bluetooth host stack can drive.

+Built with IOsonata and TaktOS, with TinyUSB for the USB device stack and Nordic Semiconductor's nrfxlib SoftDevice Controller and MPSL for the radio.

-The firmware exposes a standard Bluetooth HCI H:4 byte stream through an IOsonata `DeviceIntrf`.
+The H:4 stream is carried over an IOsonata `DeviceIntrf`.
 One firmware image supports two host connections:

-- USB CDC through IOsonata `UsbdCdcIntrf` with a TinyUSB backend;
+- USB CDC through IOsonata `UsbdCdcIntrf`;
 - UART to an nRF9151 or another host processor.

-The HCI controller, H:4 parser, SDC binding, and TaktOS execution path are identical for both interfaces.
+The HCI controller, the H:4 parser, the SDC binding and the TaktOS execution path are identical for both.

 ## Runtime interface selection